Missouri Voters Backed An Anti-Gerrymandering Measure; Lawmakers Want To Undo It

 Some, including Democratic Congressman Lacy Clay of St. Louis, believe that the only way to create more competitive legislative maps will be to spread out voters from heavily African-American districts into more majority white districts.

-Black Democrats in Missouri have often quarrelled with their white counterparts over redistricting.
+Black Democrats in Missouri have often quarreled with their white counterparts over redistricting.
 And some African-American elected officials have found Republicans to be more dependable allies in creating districts with black majorities.

 "I think it would disperse African-Americans into numerous districts and dilute their power and strength," said Clay, who has a number of allies in both the Missouri House and Senate.

-State Rep.-elect Maria Chappelle-Nadal believes that the upshot of Amendment 1 will be fewer African-American lawmakers in a state that experienced substantial racial unrest in 2014 after white police officer killed an unarmed black man in Ferguson, a suburb of St. Louis.
+State Rep.-elect Maria Chappelle-Nadal believes that the upshot of Amendment 1 will be fewer African-American lawmakers in a state that experienced substantial racial unrest in 2014 after a white police officer killed an unarmed black man in Ferguson, a suburb of St. Louis.

 "After what has happened in St. Louis County and the state of Missouri, I cannot by any means give up the opportunity for African-Americans to represent other minorities," Chappelle-Nadal said.

-Amendment 1 proponents contend there's language aimed at protecting minority representation and it's received support from a number of civil rights organizations and leaders.
+Amendment 1 proponents contend there's language aimed at protecting minority representation and it has received support from a number of civil rights organizations and leaders.

 Nicholson warned lawmakers to think twice before trying to undo a measure that passed with strong support in both Republican and Democratic-leaning parts of the state.